Skip to main content

 Education Other Than at School (EOTAS)

 Analysis of destination data shows that young people accessing EOTAS provision are more likely to become NEET (Tier 2 and 3).
-Additional support will be provided for EOTAS young people, involving earlier intervention in Year 10 and transition support during Year 11.
+We will provide additional support for EOTAS young people, involving earlier intervention in Year 10 and transition support during Year 11.

 Home Educated (EHE)

-Guidance and coaching support will be offered to all known young people who are educated at home:
+We will offer guidance and coaching support to all known young people who are educated at home.

 Additional Learning Needs (ALN) Support

-The ALN Model will deliver support to young people who have moved to the ALNET support as well as those who remain under the old special educational needs (SEN) system.
+The ALN Model will deliver support to young people who have moved to the ALNET support as well as those who remain under the old SEN system.

 ALN customers will continue to receive: